 From the 1990s onwards, allegations by former residents of a number of the Nazareth Houses began to surface about the cruelty and abuse to which they had been subjected.
 Some of them subsequently launched legal actions against the Sisters.
 In 2006, some victims of abuse at Nazareth House homes were paid compensation by the UK Government's Criminal Injuries Compensation Authority.
 In 2014, at a hearing of the Northern Ireland Historical Institutional Abuse inquiry, the Sisters of Nazareth accepted that children in their care had been abused.
 They offered their sincere and unreserved apology to all those whom they failed to protect.
 It was revealed that girls at the Londonderry Nazareth House had sometimes been punished by being bathed in disinfectant or forced to eat their own vomit.
 One girl had been made to clear a blocked toilet by removing the accumulated excrement with her bare hand.

-Note: a 100-year closure period often applies to records identifying individuals.
+Note: many repositories institute a closure period of up to 100 years for records identifying individuals.

 - Sisters of Nazareth Archive, Sisters of Nazareth Archive, Nazareth House, 169-175 Hammersmith Road, London W6 8DB.
 The archivist is Christine Hughes.
 The archive contains material from the very beginnings of the order in the 1850s up until the present day.
 The archive is not open to the public and does not have facilities for personal searchers, although exceptions can be made for Sisters and for academic researchers.
 Enquiries are welcomed by post only for privacy and confidentiality reasons and replies are by also letter.
 There is no fee for dealing with enquiries, although donations to the Sisters are appreciated.